thomasathorne/clj-stan/README.md

 This project uses the `cmdstan` command line interface to STAN.

-To install `cmdstan` version `2.18.0` (other versions should work too, but may need different dependencies), make sure you have the necessary dependencies installed:
+Unfortunately, `clj-stan` is not very flexible in which version of `cmdstan` it can use.
+To install `cmdstan` version `2.18.0`, make sure you have the necessary dependencies installed:

     sudo apt-get install clang g++ libc++-dev